Russian anti-protest law could fire up opposition

 "They thought they would discourage the protests by arresting people like me, who had never before been detained, but they only poured fuel on the fire," said Alisa Obraztsova, a 24-year-old lawyer.

-(Additional reporting by Darya Korsunskaya; Writing by Timothy Heritage and Alissa de Carbonnel; Editing by Michael Roddy)
+(Additional reporting by Darya Korsunskaya; Writing by Timothy Heritage and Alissa de Carbonnel; editing by Mark Heinrich/Jeremy Gaunt)